 Amazon has historically struggled with its grocery business, which made them acquire Whole Foods for 14 billion dollars.

-As many are now purchasing groceries online, Amazon is once again in prime (excuse the pun) position to benefit from this.
-By rolling out free delivery with Prime membership, Amazon’s back in 2019, they doubled its delivery sales YOY (year on year).
+As many are now purchasing groceries online, Amazon is once again in a prime (excuse the pun) position to benefit from this.
+By rolling out free delivery with Prime membership, Amazon’s back in 2019, doubled its delivery sales YOY (year on year).